-In the second section of the paper, the new effect is analyzed in the framework of the HEGS model with taking into account experimental data of both the sets of the TOTEM Collaboration obtained at 13 TeV and is compared with the results of some other models in the third section.
-In the fourth section, the existence of the new effect is examined in a simple phenomenological form of the scattering amplitude (as used most groups of researchers) and experimental data of only the first set at small momentum transfer are taken into account.
+In the second section of the paper, the new effect is analyzed in the framework of the HEGS model with taking into account experimental data both the sets of the TOTEM Collaboration obtained at 13 TeV and is compared with the results of some other models in the third section.
+In the fourth section, the existence of the new effect is examined in a simple phenomenological form of the scattering amplitude (as used most groups of researchers) and experimental data only first set at small momentum transfer are taken into account.
 The conclusions are given in the final section.

-2. Some problems in the description of the differential cross section in a wide region of momentum transfer
+2. Description of the differential cross section in a wide region of momentum transfer

-There are many different semi-phenomenological models which give a qualitative description of the behavior of the differential cross sections of the elastic protonproton scattering at $\sqrt{s} = 13$ TeV (for example 16,17,18).
-Some examples can be found in the review 19; hence, we do not give a deep analysis of those models.
-One of the common properties of practically all models is that they take into account statistical and systematic errors in quadrature form and, in most part, give only a qualitative description of the behavior of the differential cross section in a wide momentum transfer region.
+There are many different semi-phenomenological models which give a qualitatively description of the behavior of the differential cross sections of the elastic proton-proton scattering at $\sqrt{s} = 13$ TeV (for example [16, 17, 18].
+Some examples can be found in the review [19]; hence, we do not give a deep analysis of those models.
+One of the common properties of practically all models is that they take into account statistic and systematic errors in a quadrature forms and in most part give only a qualitative description of the behavior of the differential cross section in a wide momentum transfer region.